Port of Novorossiysk: Novorossiysk Shipyard

-Oil Infrastructure
+Oil infrastructure

 Nobel brothers and the Rothschilds launched oil transfer at the Port of Novorossiysk.
 The Nobels managed numerous facilities at NSP, such as oil storages, a 95-meter long pipeline, a discharge jetty for tank cars, pumps, and a berth handling vessels of deadweight up to 1.5 tons.
 One of the Nobel's riveted tanks was operational and used at NSP up to 1988.
 The Rothschilds owned Caspian-Black Sea Oil Company, that co-founded Nouvelle Societe du Standard Russe Grozny (in Russia known as Russian Standard) with Royal Dutch Shell.
-In 1882 Russian Standard opened the first oil refinery plant in Russia, three years later adding a 70-meter pipeline from Ilsky production fields.
+In 1882 Russian Standard opened the first oil refinery plant in Russia, three years later adding a 70-kilometre pipeline from Ilsky production fields.
 Russian Standard covered an area to the East from the Vladikavkaz Railway and constructed a 150-meter dock for oil and oil-related products.

 In 1918, after the nationalisation of oil enterprises, oil export became a valuable source of foreign exchange revenue for the USSR.
 In the 1920s and 1930s it was consistently high, but during the Second World War all the facilities were destroyed.
 The possibility of oil freight in Novorossiysk was reconsidered only in the 1950s.